Walking is one of the best workouts you can do. What's makes it even better? Tracking it in a walking app.

 The app also tracks some more general health metrics like your weight, blood pressure and flights of stairs taken, which you can compare over time in a bar graph.
 In the paid version, you'll also get to track your weight trends and personal record progress, among other benchmarks.

 Pacer's customization is a bit limited.
 In the app's settings, you're able to adjust your units of measurement and set up push notifications to remind you to get more steps or log your weight or workouts.
 Pacer also lets you set personal step goals.

 The majority of Pacer's app-based workout videos are available only with a paid subscription.
 And while the app lets you log a variety of activity types, it doesn't track these workouts.
-You'll need to manually enter your duration, distance and calories burned if you're running, swimming or biking (other activities are available, too).
+For instance, you'll need to manually enter your duration, distance and calories burned if you're running, swimming or biking.